awslabs/aws-service-catalog-products/README.md

 - role:spoke - spoke accounts

 ### AWS CloudFormation
+1. All AWS CloudFormation parameter names should be prefixed with the solution name to avoid parameter clashes.
-1. All AWS CloudFormation templates should pass a CFN Nag check
+2. All AWS CloudFormation templates should pass a CFN Nag check
-2. Each AWS CloudFormation template should have a description
+3. Each AWS CloudFormation template should have a description
-3. Each AWS CloudFormation template parameter should have a description
+4. Each AWS CloudFormation template parameter should have a description
-4. Each AWS CloudFormation template output should have a description
+5. Each AWS CloudFormation template output should have a description

 ### AWS IAM Resources
 1. When creating IAM resources you should allow others to configure the path and role name via parameters.